open-estuary/estuary/doc/Quick_Deployment.4D05.md

 6. Start the boards from "grub" menu of UEFI by default.

-<h3 id="2.2">Deploy system via DVD</h3>
+<h3 id="2.2">Deploy system via DVD/BMC</h3>

 1. Prepare ISO image and install disk.

     * Modify estuary/estuarycfg.json.
 Make sure the platform, distros are all right.

     * Change the value of "install" to "yes" in object "setup" for iso and the value "name" to your target iso image file name.

     * Use build.sh to create the target install iso image file.

        eg: `./estuary/build.sh -f estuary/estuarycfg.json`

+2. Via DVD

     * Burn the iso image file to DVD disk if you use the physical DVD driver.

-2. Connect the physical DVD driver to the board, plug in the install DVD disk.
+    * Connect the physical DVD driver to the board, plug in the install DVD disk.

-3. Reboot the board.
+    * Reboot the board.

-4. Boot from the DVD device.
+    * Boot from the DVD device.
 (About how to boot from DVD device, please refer to the UEFI related manual.)

-5. According to the prompt to deploy the system.
+    * According to the prompt to deploy the system.

-6. Start the boards from "grub" menu of UEFI by default.
+    * Start the boards from "grub" menu of UEFI by default.

+3. Via BMC

+    * Login BMC website of specified IP with browser(IE browser is suggested to use), The `username` & `password` is `root` & `Huawei12#$`.

+    * Click "Remote" on the top of BMC webiste.
+Select "Remote Virtual Console (Private Mode)" to enter into KVM interface.
+Click "Image File" and choose the iso image, then click "Connect" button.

+    * Click "Config" on the top of BMC website, click "Boot Option" to select "DVD-ROM drive", then click "Save" button.

+    * Reboot the board

+    * According to the prompt to deploy the system.

 <h3 id="2.3">Deploy system via PXE</h3>